First Year in

 Up to 2013-14, ERS offered one full course in first year in Peterborough.
 In 2014-15, we are moving to two half courses, one to be offered in FA term and one in WI term.

 Our first year course offerings will include two 0.5 credits:

 - ERSC 1010H: Foundations of Environmental Science and Studies, and

 - ERSC 1020H: Cases in Environmental Science and Studies

-Introduction to environmental science/studies, ERSC 1000Y, is designed to introduce students to a range of concepts and knowledge required for upper-year ERS courses, to explore contemporary environmental issues, and to improve environmental literacy.
-A team of ERS instrutors teaches the course, providing students with access to a wide range of expertise and fields of study.
+These courses are designed to introduce students to a range of concepts and knowledge required for upper-year ERS courses, to explore contemporary environmental issues, and to improve environmental literacy.
+A team of ERS instructors teach these courses, exposing students to a wide range of expertise and fields of study.

 - the B.A. program in Environmental & Resource Studies

 - the B.Sc. program in Environmental & Resource Science

 - the Bachelor of Environmental Science/Studies (B.E.S.S.)
 Program